 - Breakdowns – In all fairness these old vans have very basic engines and very little to go wrong with them but breakdowns will happen.
 Pray to god your not completely of the beaten track or you could be in trouble.

 - They’re slow – One of the campervans I had, “muffy crosswire” was abysmally slow!
 If you’re planning a road trip around the southeast coast, be warned, there are some pretty steep mountain roads!
 In Australia on the steepest of hills they have what’s called a crawler lane on the left, designed for the road-trains to crawl slowly up the mountain roads.
-Yes we were hogging them, road trains overtaking on the right.
-I looked into why “muffy” was so slow, turns out when she was new she had 69BHP from the 2 liter petrol engine, add to that, 23 years, 430,000kms and roughly a tonne of gear in the back….
+Yes we were hogging the crawler lanes, road trains overtaking on the right.
+I looked into why “muffy” was so slow, turns out when she was new she had 69BHP from the 2 litre petrol engine, add to that, 23 years, 430,000kms and roughly a tonne of gear in the back….
 You get the picture!

 What type of camper to buy?